 If you are a first-time Federal Direct Grad PLUS borrower, you will need to complete an MPN.
 The MPN is a promissory note that can be used to make one or more loans for one or more academic years (up to 10 years).
-The electronic version of the MPN allows you to complete, sign and obtain a copy of your MPN over the web using your U.S. Department of Education issued PIN.
+The electronic version of the MPN allows you to complete, sign and obtain a copy of your MPN over the web using your U.S. Department of Education issued FSA ID.
 Please access the Department of Education's Student Loans website and complete a Master Promissory Note for Graduate PLUS Loans.

 UNO's Office of Financial Support and Scholarships will be notified once you have completed this process.
 This notification must be received before we can disburse your Federal Direct Graduate PLUS Loan to your consolidated billing account.

 If you are a first-time Federal Direct Graduate PLUS Loan borrower at UNO you must complete Entrance Counseling.
 Please visit the Department of Education's Student Loans website and complete Graduate Entrance Counseling.

 If you are determined to have an adverse credit history and you succesfully appeal an adverse credit history or obtain an endorser, you must complete PLUS Counlseing prior to the Federal Direct Graduate PLUS Loan being disbursed.
 PLUS Counseling is an online informational session for PLUS borrowers.
 Once the PLUS Counseling session is completed, applicants will be provided a financial summary that includes loan balances, income expenses, and repayment plan details based on information provided during the counseling session.
 If PLUS Counseling is required, we will receive the results of your completion of PLUS Counseling electronically.